b-lukaszuk/julia_luzne_zadanka/book2/ch01/README.md

 Create a program that determines how quickly an object is traveling when it hits the ground.
 The user will enter the height from which the object is dropped in meters (m).
 Because the object is dropped its initial speed is 0 m/s.
 Assume that the acceleration due to gravity is 9.8 m/s^2.
 You can use the formula vf = sqrt(v_i^2 + 2ad) to compute the final speed, vf, when the initial speed, vi, acceleration, a, and distance, d, are known.

+## My Notes

+I think I will write the solution using [Pluto.jl](https://github.com/fonsp/Pluto.jl).
+Since Pluto.jl is interactive (and reactive) I think there is no point of handling user input as in terminal (See: my solution to task2 from this chapter).

 # Task 5

 [Go to: Table of contents](#table-of-contents)